 Intimacy doesn’t begin in the bedroom.
 It begins much earlier in the relationship – and much earlier in the day.
 It’s been said that the true organ of intimacy is the ear.
 (Isn’t that how many affairs begin?)
 Intimacy in relationships is built on trust.
 Without trust, intimacy is “just sex,” and that’s not true intimacy.
 Trust takes time to develop and can be lost quickly.
 But when you are trustworthy, intimacy only becomes better as time passes.

 So what can you do?
 Do what it takes to demonstrate trustworthiness.
 Give your spouse the time and grace to see that you are worth trusting.
 Make your heart a truly safe place for your spouse to be real.
 Communication – both transparent sharing and attentive listening – is one of the most powerful bonding activities any couple can engage in.
-Do things together; take turns choosing what to do together if you don’t easily agree.
+Do things together; sometimes that should be deep communication, and sometimes it’s just having fun.
 Taking the time to invest in your relationship will pay off with much deeper intimacy.

 The Spiritual Factor

 There’s no stronger bond between two people than when they accept God as the force bringing them together and the glue keeping them there.
 Spiritual intimacy opens the deepest parts of you to each other.
-It’s hard to criticize, dislike, or wish ill toward someone when you share that degree of spiritual vulnerability together.
+It’s hard to criticize, dislike, or wish ill toward someone when you share together spiritually.
 And there’s nothing more satisfying than exploring and fulfilling the mission God has not just for you as an individual, but also for you as a couple.

 And yes, you can get better here also.
 Stretch yourselves to pray together out loud.
-Pray for your spouse alone and in their hearing.
+Pray for your spouse both in your own time with God and together as a couple.
 Put God first as husband and as wife, but respect each other in the process.
 Talk together about what you see God doing in your lives, and in your future.
 Share with your spouse what you hear from God, and honor what your spouse hears from God as well.
 Value God’s work in your spouse’s life and in your marriage together.

 Your Turn: How is the intimacy between you and your spouse?
 What have you found that makes that intimacy better?
+Which of these facets of intimacy needs your attention in this season?
 Leave a comment below.

 Tweetables: why not share this post?

 - Intimacy: it’s not just sex!
-All four aspects of intimacy are necessary for intimacy to be real.
+All four facets of intimacy are necessary for marriage to be all it was meant to be; physical, mental, relational, and spiritual.
 Tweet that.